-Our Young Carers Support Service provides support, advice and respite breaks for children and young people aged 8 to 18 who have substantial caring responsibilities at home.
+Our Young Carers Support Service provides support, advice and respite breaks for children and young people under 18 who have substantial caring responsibilities at home.

-Our definition of a Young Carer is: if you are aged 8 to 18 and look after someone by providing substantial and regular care that persists over time and is important in maintaining the health, safety or day-to-day well-being of the person cared for and the wider family.
+Our definition of a Young Carer is: if you are under 18 and look after someone by providing substantial and regular care that persists over time and is important in maintaining the health, safety or day-to-day well-being of the person cared for and the wider family.

-The types of tasks being carried out are often regular, significant or substantial which would usually be associated with an adult.
+The types of tasks being carried out are often regular and substantial, which would usually be associated with an adult.
 The term does not apply for everyday and occasional help around the home that may often be expected of or given by children in families.

 This could be helping to care for a physically disabled parent or sibling, or a parent experiencing mental ill health, alcohol or drug misuse.
 The caring role would usually be having a detrimental impact on the young person's development, such as difficulties at school, emotional difficulties or social isolation.